Iwatsu Electric: 1970s

 Iwatsu continued to expand its production and export.
 Kyushu Iwatsu and Fukushima Iwatsu were established for manufacturing key telephone systems and associated components.
 Iwatsu Seimitsu was established for manufacturing and selling switches for measurement instruments.
 Iwatsu became partners with Rex Rotary of Denmark and exported ELEFAX to 77 countries.
 Iwatsu tied up with a Taiwanese company to export telephone manufacturing technologies and start production in Taiwan.

 The Trade Department under the supervision of the Sales Division became independent as the International Department in April 1974 for promotion of export and expansion into international markets.

 Although export to the U.S. marked a record high in 1973 (the year the energy crisis hit), accurate information from the U.S. distributors was not readily available, which was a problem for planning new products in Japan.
 Iwatsu decided to establish direct sales in America.
 Iwatsu America (now Iwatsu Voice Networks) was established in New Jersey in December 1975.

 A wooded area of Iwatsu headquarters premises was named Iwatsu Garden and opened to public in 1974 as a contribution to the community.
 It became a relaxation/recreation area for the people in the surrounding area.

+Products

+The company's primary focus is on the following three business domains: